armory/documentation/_user_guides/kubernetes-v2.md

 - Kubernetes V2 Provider Overview
 - What to expect (and what not to) from the Kubernetes V2 provider
 - Setting up the V2 provider
-- Create a Kubernetes V2 Pipeline
+- Creating a Kubernetes V2 Pipeline

 ## Kubernetes V2 Provider Overview
 This new Kubernetes provider is centered around delivering and promoting Kubernetes manifests to different Kubernetes environments.
 These manifests are delivered to Spinnaker using [artifacts](https://www.spinnaker.io/reference/artifacts/in-kubernetes-v2/#kubernetes-objects-as-artifacts) and applied to the target cluster using `kubectl`.
 Currently there is support to supply artifacts through Git, GCS and Google Pub/Sub.
 The manifests that are deployed are automatically versioned by appending a the string such as `v421` to the resource that was deployed to Kubernetes.